Elena Udrea

-Biography

-Education and legal career
+Early life and education

 Udrea was born in Buzău and completed secondary studies at the city's Bogdan Petriceicu Hasdeu National College.
 She then attended the faculty of Law and Public Administration at Bucharest's Dimitrie Cantemir Christian University, graduating in 1996.

 In 2005, Udrea began studies at the Carol I National Defence University, receiving a master's degree in Military Science in 2007.
 She began work on a doctorate in the same field, but abandoned the endeavor in 2012.
 Udrea worked as a lawyer in Bucharest from 1997 to February 2005, resuming the practice of law that December.

+Early career

 At Dimitrie Cantemir, she began teaching political systems in autumn 2007, and she has authored or co-authored five works on geopolitics and globalisation.
 Some of her activities as a lawyer have drawn criticism from the non-governmental Political Investigation Group: for instance, it has questioned the fact that while an opposition city councillor in 2004, she represented the government-run Department for State Heritage Administration (RA-APPS), at one point receiving public contracts worth 710 million lei during a single week.